 - The single-person estimated monthly costs – $1,900

 These are average figures and purely depend on your lifestyle and other, specific needs.
 Prices would go much higher if kids need to attend private school or need additional expenses for sports and other activities.
 The above calculations exclude those kinds of expenses.

 This information can be helpful when looking for a job in Vienna and you need to match your income to expenses.

 For more detailed info about the cost of living in Vienna and a more detailed breakdown of average prices, please visit this website.

 The cost of living in Vienna is an important factor when deciding to move here.
-Based on average prices of common goods and services, the cost of living in Vienna is not high, it is more on the average (or even low) side for European standards (for capital cities).
+Based on the average prices of common goods and services, the cost of living in Vienna is not high, it is more on the average (or even low) side by European standards (for capital cities).
 Putting it together with all the things this city can offer, the city provides truly the best value for money.
 This is definitely good news for those of you who are planning to move here.